noah-nuebling/github-actions-test/MarkdownStuff/acknowledgements_handcrafted.md

+(This was used to get a feel for the design of this markdown page refer to acknowledgements_template.md and acknowledgements_generator.py for the up-to-date version)

 # Acknowledgements

 Big thanks to any one using Mac Mouse Fix / and giving feedback!
 Y'all are what makes this fun / what keeps me going!